MehdiHamidi/all-in-one-media-server-docker/README.md

 cp .env.template .env
 ```

-3. Edit the `.env` file with your specific settings:
+3. Edit the `.env` file with your settings:
 ```plaintext
 TZ="America/New_York"
 PUID=1000
 PGID=1000
 USERDIR=/path/to/Local_Media_Server
 ```

-Note: Replace `/path/to/Local_Media_Server` with your actual media storage path.

 4. Create the required directories:
 ```bash